dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dceframe.md

 **Return Value**

-A boolean value. `True` means the image of `DCEFrame` is cropped and `false` means the image of the `DCEFrame` is an original frame.
+A boolean value. `True` means the image is cropped and `false` means the image of the is an original image.

 ## getCropRegion

-Get the crop region of the `DCEFrame` image (if the image is cropped).
+Get the crop region of the image (if the image is cropped).

 ```java
 Rect getCropRegion()